 Rafus has been vocal on the urgency of replacing the town truck that had been written off as a total loss after a fire in its side cab had taken the truck off the road.

 The damaged town truck had recently been paid off by the town and was being used as a town plow truck.
-With frequent snow fall this winter, the Selectboard, as well as residents of Halifax, have been worried about finding a replacement as soon as possible.

 The fire had occurred on the night of Dec.
 29 on Jacksonville Stage Road in Halifax.
 The proceeds from the insurance company could be approximately $102,500, according to Rafus.